 Rock ‘n’ roll wouldn’t exist without distortion.
 Where guitarists used to crank their amps to the high heavens, there are now hundreds if not thousands of stompboxes to do the job – which is why a distortion pedal is often a beginner’s first-ever effects unit and a pro’s Holy Grail.

-That’s also because there are dozens of models out there that identifying the ‘best distortion pedal’ is a matter of taste.
+But that also means settling on one is impossible and identifying the ‘best distortion pedal’ becomes a matter of taste.
 There’s compressed distortion for metal, ‘wide open’ tones for rock and blues, robust preamp boxes for studio work, and a few wilder ones that experimental and noise musicians will love.
-And you’ll find all of them on this list.
+You’ll find all of them on this list.

-The TC Electronic Dark Matter is a Marshall Plexi-inspired distortion box that spans from the raw, unadulterated raunch of Jimi Hendrix to Electric Wizard’s sludgiest stoner riffs.
+The TC Electronic Dark Matter is a Marshall Plexi-inspired distortion box whose tones span from the raw, unadulterated raunch of Jimi Hendrix to Electric Wizard’s sludgiest stoner riffs.
 Whatever setting you dial in, the stompbox offers a natural, responsive and articulate tone that captures your playing style, warts and all.

 And like any good distortion pedal, this black box is a no-brainer to operate.
-Two active EQ controls (“Bass” and “Treble”), “Gain” and a “Level” knob are all the dials you need to work with.
+Two active EQ controls (bass and treble) and gain and level knobs are all the dials you need to work with.